NZMSA/2020-Phase-2-Data-Science/README.md

 https://www.tensorflow.org/tutorials/text/text_classification_rnn

 ---
-### Assessment
+### Assessment (General outline - refer to the assessment specifications document for full details)
-1. Compete in the Kaggle challenge here: https://www.kaggle.com/c/sentiment-analysis-msa-phase-2 <br>
+1. Compete in the Kaggle challenge here: https://www.kaggle.com/t/eade3863494042b8b7e051aaa9efabd3 <br>
 You will have to build your own model for this challenge
-2. Using the model you have built for the Kaggle challenge, run it on Reddit comments to obtain sentiments for them.
-We have scraped the Reddit data for you and you can find it in the "Reddit data" folder on this Github page.
-The file you will be using is called "comments.csv".
-3. Use one of the prebuilt packages (Vader/TextBlob) to generate sentiments for the same Reddit data.
-Compare the results of your model against that of the prebuilt packages and comment briefly on differences.
-4. Generate a dashboard in PowerBi to visualize the Reddit comments as well as the predictions.
-Things you can consider are word clouds, most frequent bigrams, sentence lengths, sentiments at posts level (Recall that the sentiment predictions are for individual comments to the Reddit posts).
+2. Develop a business case and extract data using either the Reddit API or webscraping techniques to solve it.
+You will need to perform general cleaning, exploration and sentiment analysis in your attempt to solve it.